aws-samples/aws-modernization-with-docker/content/0_introduction/10_docker_engine.md

 - https://containerd.io/ - To learn more about containerd
 - https://docs.docker.com/engine/ - Documentation to learn more about Docker Engine
 - https://docs.docker.com/develop/develop-images/build_enhancements/ - Start up guide for using Docker Buildkit

+In the next section we will learn about what a container image is and how this will help us to understand what a Docker image is.